open-policy-agent/opa/docs/content/policy-language.md

 Unused imports | Unused [imports](../policy-language/#imports) are prohibited.                                                                                                                                                                                                  | 1.0
 `input` and `data` reserved keywords | `input` and `data` are reserved keywords, and may not be used as names for rules and variable assignment.                                                                                                                                                      | 1.0
 Use of deprecated built-ins | Use of deprecated functions is prohibited, and these will be removed in OPA 1.0.
 Deprecated built-in functions: `any`, `all`, `re_match`,  `net.cidr_overlap`, `set_diff`, `cast_array`, `cast_set`, `cast_string`, `cast_boolean`, `cast_null`, `cast_object` | 1.0

+{{< info >}}
+If the `rego.v1` import is present in a module, all strict mode checks documented above expect the unused local assignment and unused imports checks are enforced on the module.

+Additionally the `rego.v1` import also requires the usage of `if` and `contains` keywords when declaring certain rules.
+The `if` keyword is required before a rule body and the `contains` keyword is required for partial set rules.
+{{< /info >}}

 ## Ecosystem Projects